Internships in the College of Arts and Sciences – Faculty Resources

 - Before the student registers for the internship, the faculty mentor and student meet to confirm that the internship meets the academic goals of the program (if applicable – particularly relevant to majors that require internships), to discuss the student’s learning goals for the internship experience, and to outline the academic assignments the student will complete.
 See the Faculty Guide to the Elon Job Network for tips on helping students search for internships and related career events.

 - When the internship begins, the faculty mentor should be in regular and frequent contact with the student to scaffold the learning experience and to offer feedback on the student’s academic work.
-The faculty mentor also should have regular contact with the site supervisor to monitor the student’s performance and experience in the organization.
+The faculty mentor also should have regular contact with the site supervisor to monitor the student’s performance and experience with the organization.

 - When possible, faculty mentors also should visit the internship site.